 Influenza is the name of the virus that causes flu and its symptoms.
-It is common, and around 15% of people develop it each year.
+It is common, and up to 2 in 10 people develop it each year.

 Influenza commonly causes a fever, sore throat, cough, sore muscles and feeling generally quite poorly.
 Symptoms tend to come on quite fast, as opposed to the gradual onset the common cold brings – different viruses are responsible for colds.